 The International Advisory Board (IAB) is an advisory body set by the HMG, which advises the Hub on its scientific research direction and technical approaches and benchmarks the Hub’s scientific research quality from an international perspective.

 To reflect the dynamic nature of the Hub, IAB membership has been refreshed for 2019, with new members selected from leading international authorities in solidification research.
-The refreshed IAB consists of eight members, of which two are female and six are male.
+The refreshed IAB consists of seven members, of which one is female and six are male.
 As part of the new membership arrangements, at least one new or replacement member is added to the IAB each year, and one or two additional people may be invited to attend specific meetings as invited IAB members.

 The last IAB meeting was held on 23 July 2018 at Beaumont Estate, Old Windsor, UK, prior to the 11th International Conference on Magnesium Alloys and Their Applications (Mg2018), hosted by the LiME Hub and BCAST.
 The next IAB meeting will be held at the same venue in October 2019.

 Prior to April 2019, the Future LiME Hub was advised by an Industrial Steering Panel (ISP), with the last ISP meeting held at Brunel University London on 16 January 2019, which advised the Hub on the industrial relevance of its research activities.